nurla9000/dark-mode-sherkan-se5-hud/README.md

 # Credits
 - Sherkan devs, if they never had made Sherkan SE5 client this wouldnt be possible
-- CLaz for making the og sherkan se5 hud!
+- maksandr for making the og sherkan se5 hud!
 - CloneCommOmar for uploading the Sherkan HUD the alterware discord for this to edited

 ## Colors n Color Codes: